-The application period for law clerk positions at the Supreme Judicial Court for the court term that begins on Wednesday, August 29, 2018, and ends on Tuesday, August 27, 2019 is now closed.
-Information on submitting law clerk applications for the 2019-2010 court term will be posted in the spring of 2018.
+The application period for law clerk positions at the Supreme Judicial Court for the court term that begins on Wednesday, August 28, 2019, and ends on Friday, August 28, 2020, will open on June 4, 2018 and close on September 24, 2018.

-On Tuesday, May 30, 2017, the Supreme Judicial Court began accepting applications for clerkships for the court year that begins on Wednesday, August 29, 2018.
-The Supreme Judicial Court expects to have fourteen openings for law clerks in the 2018–2019 court year.
+On Monday, June 4, 2018, the Supreme Judicial Court will begin accepting applications for clerkships for the court year that begins on Wednesday, August 28, 2019.
+The Supreme Judicial Court expects to have fourteen openings for law clerks in the 2019–2020 court year.

 The Massachusetts Supreme Judicial Court's mission is to promote the rule of law and foster public trust by leading an independent judiciary that assures every person equal access to the fair, timely and impartial resolution of disputes in courts managed with efficiency and professionalism.